dalesgit/logseq/pages/Epiphany-1-draft-2.md

 Giving thanks for anything, I am ready for anything,
 I accept anything, give thanks for anything.

 — Blessed Charles de Foucauld

+One person in our community gave me just in the last week my latest insight into baptism.
+This person observed that the word **beloved** is often heard as an adjective.
+One is beloved or ... well, something else.
+But the word might also be understood as a verb – an imperative verb at that – "be - loved."

+Become who you really are.

 ### Come to the edge

-We are made in Christ to fly not walk about.Living into our baptism, like Jesus living into his, means living heroic lives.
+We are made in Christ to fly not walk about. **Living into our baptism**, like Jesus living into his, means living heroic lives.
 The calling requires extraordinary lives of blessing, forgiveness, service, prayer.

-“Come to the edge,“ he said.
+“Come to the edge,“ he said.\
-”We can’t, we’re afraid!“ they responded.
+”We can’t, we’re afraid!“ they responded.\
-”Come to the edge,“ he said.
+”Come to the edge,“ he said.\
-”We can’t, We will fall!“ they responded.
+”We can’t, We will fall!“ they responded.\
-”Come to the edge," he said.
+”Come to the edge," he said.\
-And so they came.
+And so they came.\
-And he pushed them.
+And he pushed them.\
 And they flew.”

 ― Guillaume Apollinaire